Maffey/fun-python-scripts/README.md

 + **make_string_alphabetic.py** - Removes appropriate characters from string to make the string ordered alphabetically.
 + **router_setup_helper.py** - Never finished script that intended to help configure a Cisco router.
 + **simple_timer.py** - Very obscure, crude and simple timer.
 Works only on Windows.
++ **scrap_school_workers.py** - Scraper which uses Selenium to get some data from college's website about administration workers and saves said data to csv file.
 + **text_game_rpg.py** - RPG text-based game that was abandoned early.
 Only first stage exists and it's very crude.
 Also, terrible coding inside!
 + **wise_pick.py** - Dota 2 app that gives verbose advice about picking heroes in Dota.
 It was useless then and even more useless now, since meta in Dota 2 changes rapidly.
 One of the oldest of my Python scripts.